amandaghassaei/gpu-io/README.md

 Pull requests welcome!
 I hope this library is useful to others, but I also realize that I have some very specific needs that have influenced the direction of this code – so we'll see what happens.
 Please [let me know](https://twitter.com/amandaghassaei) if you end up using this, I'd love to see what you're making!

-some specific things that I think could be improved:
+Some specific things that I think could be improved:

 -
 - I'm sure there are some additional tricks that could be used to further speed up some of the underlying GLSL code and polyfills.